swiftlang/swift-docc/Sources/SwiftDocC/SwiftDocC.docc/SwiftDocC/AddingFeatureFlags.md

 ## Overview

-When developing a new feature in Swift-DocC, it's recommended to make it optional while it's being actively developed by creating a command-line flag that enables the new behavior.
-This flag can then be used to set a flag in the ``FeatureFlags``' ``FeatureFlags/current`` instance, which is then available for the rest of the compilation process.
+Make new features in Swift-DocC optional during active development by creating a command-line flag that enables the new behavior.
+Then set the new flag in the ``FeatureFlags``' ``FeatureFlags/current`` instance, making it available for the rest of the compilation process.

 ### The FeatureFlags structure